iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week2/arcgis.rst

 right-hand corner of the window, then enter "raster calculator" in the search bar and press **Enter**.
 You should be able to open up the **Raster Calculator** tool from the **Spatial Analyst** toolbox.

-Next, we need to enter
+Next, we need to enter the formula - you can copy and paste the text from the box below:

 .. code-block:: text